 Skip to main content

-Do you work with products on a regular basis?
-Have you found yourself wondering if there is a better process for keeping up with all the information related to a product?
-Are you just one of many people who interact with a product in your company?
-Well, product data management may just be the tool for you.
+Do you work with products regularly?
+Have you wondered if there is a better process for keeping up with all the information related to a product?
+Are you just one of many people interacting with a product in your company?
+Well, product data management may be the tool for you.

-The ideal PDM system is accessible by multiple applications and multiple teams across an organization and supports business-specific needs.
-Choosing the right PDM software can provide a company in any industry with a solid foundation that can be easily expanded into a full product lifecycle management system (PLM) platform.
+The ideal PDM system is accessible by multiple applications and teams across an organization and supports business-specific needs.
+Choosing the right PDM software can provide a company in any industry with a solid foundation that can quickly expand into a complete product lifecycle management system (PLM) platform.
 A PLM includes the systems to which the PDM feeds data, such as an internet repository used for marketing the product online.
-A PLM is a more encompassing strategic series of systems used by the business to communicate about the product.
+Also, a PLM is a more encompassing strategic series of systems the business uses to communicate about the product.
 A PLM encompasses every aspect of a product from inception to market deployment.

-At its core, a PDM system provides solutions for secure data management, process enablement, and configuration management.
+At its core, a PDM system provides secure data management, process enablement, and configuration management solutions.

 The History of Product Data Management

-PDM was originally used primarily for the computer-aided design (CAD) process.
-Engineers needed a better way to keep up with paper documentation related to the development of a product.
-This centralized system was designed to keep up with all the data associated with a product.
+Product Data Management was initially used primarily for the computer-aided design (CAD) process.
+Engineers needed a better way to keep up with paper documentation related to product development.
+The design of the centralized system ensures active management of all the data associated with a product.

 Questions?
 Schedule a free call with a PIM specialist